Shae: May Black Women Photographers Showcase

 We’ve partnered with Black Women Photographers, a group that aims to disrupt the notion that it is difficult to discover and commission Black creatives, to do a showcase of some of their members.
 Founded by fellow photographer Polly Irungu, it is a home for Black women to receive proper recognition, and most importantly, get hired — they are dedicated to providing a hiring resource for the industry’s gatekeepers.
 Through honest dialogue via social conversations and workshops, the platform seeks to ensure that more Black women are empowered to make the industry as colorful as it ought to be.
 Polly also started a COVID-19 relief fund to help support this community as they navigate the pandemic.

-We are in such admiration of the work that Polly and the BWP community have been doing, and we’re excited to announce that each month for the next 12 months, we’ll be showcasing a photographer from the Black Women Photographers community here on our blog!
+We are in such admiration of the work that Polly and the BWP community have been doing, and we’re excited to announce that each month in 2021, we’ll be showcasing a photographer from the Black Women Photographers community here on our blog!
 Be sure to check out their thoughtful words, work and to connect with them!
 Head on over to the Black Women Photographers website to learn more about this amazing group, and if you’re hiring, reach out HERE to see how you can get access to the database!

 This month, you’ll meet Shae Redding – Rogers, an architectural photographer based out of New York.
 We hope that you love her story on finding her passion and why she loves it as much as we do!

 What kind(s) of photography are your main focus?

 I am based out of New York.
 I work with Architects, Contractors, Interior and Exterior Designers, and Engineers.